Actor and Action Modular Network for Text-based Video Segmentation: Related Work

-The actor localization from a textual query has been intensely explored under referring expression \cite{yu2016modeling,zhang2018grounding,nagaraja2016modeling,yang2019cross-modal,yu2018mattnet,liu2019improving,2020Graph}, referring image segmentation \cite{hu2016segmentation,shi2018key-word-aware,ye2019cross-modal,chen2019see-through-text}, and text-based person search \cite{li2017person,niu2019improving,jing2020pose-guided}.
-The referring expression aims to localize the object described by a query with a bounding box \cite{mao2016generation}.
-To solve this problem, most of proposed approaches focus on mining contextual information from the language and image \cite{yu2016modeling,zhang2018grounding,nagaraja2016modeling,li2018bundled}, modeling the relationship between different objects \cite{wang2019neighbourhood,yang2019dynamic,yang2019cross-modal}, and analyzing the linguistic structures \cite{yu2018mattnet,liu2019improving,2020Graph}.
-The referring image segmentation goes step further to generate a precise segmentation mask instead of the bounding box for the image region described by a textual query \cite{hu2016segmentation}.
-Recent works tend to learn the complex interactions between visual and linguistic modalities to promote the segmentation results \cite{shi2018key-word-aware,ye2019cross-modal,chen2019see-through-text}.
-The text-based person search aims to retrieve the corresponding person images by a textual description about the person \cite{li2017person}.
-Recent works utilized multi-granularity alignment mechanisms to mitigate the cross-modal matching problem for text-based person search \cite{niu2019improving,jing2020pose-guided}.
+The referring expression comprehension (REC) aims to localize the object with a bounding box in the image that corresponds to a given textual query \cite{mao2016generation}.
+To address this problem, most of proposed approaches focus on mining contextual information from the language and image \cite{yu2016modeling, li2018bundled}, modeling the relationship between different objects \cite{wang2019neighbourhood, yang2019dynamic}, and analyzing the linguistic structures \cite{yu2018mattnet}.
+To precisely describe the shape of the referred object, the referring expression segmentation (RES) goes a step further to predict the segmentation mask instead of the bounding box.
+Hu \emph{et al.} first proposed the baseline by up-sampling the concatenation of visual and linguistic features using a deconvolutional layer.
+Margffoy-Tuay \emph{et al.} \cite{margffoy2018dynamic} integrated the visual and linguistic features by generating the dynamic filter for each word of the textual query.
+Li \emph{et al.} \cite{li2018referring} explored to fuse multi-level visual features to recurrently refine the local details of segmentation masks.
+To enable better multi-modal interactions, more recent methods \cite{shi2018key-word-aware,chen2019see-through-text,cmsa_pami,hu2020bi,liu2021cross,yang2021cmf} focus on establish complex cross-modal relations between visual and linguistic features.
+For example, Ye \emph{et al.} \cite{cmsa_pami} integrated every word with multi-level visual features and introduce self-attention to adaptively focus on informative words of query and regions of the image.
+Hu \emph{et al.} \cite{hu2020bi} proposed a bi-directional attention module to establish cross-modal correlations, Liu \emph{et al.} \cite{liu2021cross} leveraged attention mechanism to capture different concepts for enhancing the multi-modal fusion process.